 - critically evaluate and implement financial risk management methods

 - implement pricing and risk management tools in R or Excel

 - analyse advanced valuation problems in both the real and financial sector

 - implement advanced valuation and risk management methods, using appropriate computer tools

 - communicate with sophisticated professionals, and function at a high level both as a user and provider of derivatives

-Regular lectures, student presentations
+Regular lectures, student case presentations

 The course does not assume or require prior programming skills, but does illustrate key ideas via programming examples in R. Prior knowledge of R, or basic programming skills in some other language, are thus helpful but not required.

-Students are expected to have a basic knowledge of key valuation concepts, like present value, the CAPM, and financial assets like bonds, stocks, calls, and puts (for instance at the level of FIE400).
+Students are expected to have a basic knowledge of key valuation concepts, like present value, the CAPM, and securities like bonds, stocks, calls, and puts (for instance at the level of FIE400).
 Students must have completed a basic course in mathematics, and probability theory or statistics.
 While students need not have recent experience in the use of concepts from such courses, they are expected to master them after they are briefly refreshed in the course.